Jon Stewart's New Film Is About What's Gone Wrong With American Politics

 (SOUNDBITE OF THEY MIGHT BE GIANTS' "DOG ON FIRE")

 GREENE: I think it is safe to say that faithful viewers of "The Daily Show" have yearned to hear Jon Stewart's voice make sense of what's going on these days, right?
 Well, tomorrow, he is releasing a new film, a timely comedy that is called "Irresistible."
 It stars Steve Carell.
-So when I got the chance to talk to John Stewart about this new movie, I had to start by asking, does he miss being on TV right now?
+So when I got the chance to talk to Jon Stewart about this new movie, I had to start by asking, does he miss being on TV right now?

 We had a presidential impeachment.
 We're in a pandemic.